Midsummer Farm (Full-Day Intensive Version) Homesteading Course

 Seed Starting & Propagation

 We’ll go over all my secrets for successful seed germination, a must-have skill for the avid vegetable and herb gardener.
-We'll be discussing timing as well as indoor seed starting vs. direct sowing into the garden.
+We'll be discussing timing - annuals as well as perennials and herbs.
+And we will work through the pros and cons of indoor seed starting vs. direct sowing into the garden.

-We will also discuss seed saving and breeding, choosing seed varieties (hybrids vs heirlooms and open-pollinated varieties), and how to create a plan for deciding what to grow.
+We will also talk about seed saving and breeding, choosing seed varieties (hybrids vs heirlooms and open-pollinated varieties), and how to create a plan for deciding what to grow.

-Throughout the year, I actively take cuttings and do root divisions of various shrubs, perennials, berry plants, and natives - so we will definitely be covering this useful skill as well!
+Throughout the year, I actively take cuttings and do root divisions and laying techniques of various shrubs, perennials, berry plants, and natives - so we will definitely be covering this useful skill as well!

 Planning and Designing your gardening and homesteading spaces